kube-HPC/hkube/README.md

 ``[2,4,6,8,10] -> 30``

-**Pipeline descriptor**
+### JSON File
 The pipeline descriptor is a JSON file which describes and defines the links between the nodes by defining the  dependency between them.
 ```JSON
 {
 	"name":"numbers",